zaarirmoh/Music-player/README.md

-# Music-player
+# Music player

-an android music player application using kotlin and jetpack compose
+an audio player android application to play your music and recorded audios

+## Technologies

+ - Kotlin
+ - Jetpack compose
+ - media3